ps2alerts/api/README.md

 Firstly you need to configure your `vars.local` file in order to load the project and inject the required config.
 Copy the `provisioning/vars-local.yml.dist` file to `provisioning/vars-local.yml` and configure it to your specification.

-To start the development environment up, run the following command (from this directory):
+To start the development environment up on it's own, run the following command (from this directory):

 `ansible-playbook provisioning/dev/start.yml`

+Otherwise, use the `ps2alerts-start` command as provided by the stack install process.